rzonedevops/ad-res-j7/jax-dan-response/AD/2-High-Priority/PARA_7_12-7_13_DAN_ACCOUNTANT.md

 **Conflict Impact**:
 - Absolute financial control enables self-dealing
-- No oversight of creditor transactions
+- No oversight of payments to son's company (Adderory)
-- Can prioritize Rezonance debt over other creditors
 - Can manipulate financial reporting to accountant (Bantjies)
 - Can conceal conflicts of interest